rezemika/humanized_opening_hours/README.md

 "Mo-Su 09:30-20:00; Jan off"
 ```

-If sanitization is the only thing you need, use HOH for it is probably overkill.
+If sanitization is the only thing you need, use HOH for this is probably overkill.
 You might be interested in the [OH Sanitizer](https://github.com/rezemika/oh_sanitizer) module, or you can copy directly the code of the sanitize function in your project.

 -----